Follow these steps complete your application:

 I am told I do not qualify for a subsidy, I disagree, how do I appeal the decision?

 A parent or guardian who does not agree with a decision about a fee subsidy can ask the City for an internal review.
-Consult the Parent Guide to Licensed Child Care in Ottawa [ PDF - 835 KB ] for information on this process.
+Contact your Child Care Case Worker for information on this process.

 Can I transfer my child to a different child care service provider?